-Revised Board of Trustees 3/17/16 Revised Board of Trustees 5/19/16 Function: Promote and foster the athletics interests of Arkansas Tech University in a manner that is consistent with the educational standards of the institution, help provide additional oversight of the institution's intercollegiate athletics program, and serve as an advisory body for the faculty on matters concerning the intercollegiate athletics program.
+Revised Board of Trustees 3/17/16 Revised Board of Trustees 5/19/16 Revised Board of Trustees 8/17/17 Function: Promote and foster the athletics interests of Arkansas Tech University in a manner that is consistent with the educational standards of the institution, help provide additional oversight of the institution's intercollegiate athletics program, and serve as an advisory body for the faculty on matters concerning the intercollegiate athletics program.
 Student athlete appeals of violations relating to NCAA guidelines and appeals of loss of scholarships will be heard by the Athletics Committee faculty members.
 The GAC representative (i.e., Faculty Athletics Representative) will contact the President's Office to initiate a meeting with the President at least once each fall, spring, and summer session.